Quansight-Labs/quansight-labs-site/posts/2021/08/low-code-workshop.md

 ### Group work

 Together the new and old contributors work together to make changes to relevant files to improve their quality.
-These changes are made using Github's suggest changes feature that allows authors to make single line changes to code; a workflow perfect for alt text.
+These changes are made using GitHub's suggest changes feature that allows authors to make single line changes to code; a workflow perfect for alt text.

 ### Group review